oodball/CSE-15L/lab-report-5-week-9.md

 ```

 These lines check if ListExamples.java is in the repository, and if it isn't, then it will throw error code 1.
-Since it is not found, then the then statement line does not run, therefore printing out error code 1.
+Since it is not found, then the then statement line does not run, therefore printing out error code 1, along with a statement that tells the user to check their file, as their file could have problems with formatting or naming.

-The rest of the code does not run, as the code exits early because of exit code 1.
+Everything past this line of code does not run, as the code exits early because of exit code 1.